electron-elements/send-feedback/docs/reporters.md

 });
 ```

-If might want customize with loader, its text can be updated:
+The loader shown, can be customized:
 ```javascript
 // default is &#10004; Feedback sent.
 // &#10060; -> ✔